Joc Pederson Player Props: Giants vs. Blue Jays

-Joc Pederson, with a slugging percentage of .343 in his past 10 games -- including one home run -- will be in action for the San Francisco Giants against the Toronto Blue Jays, with Trevor Richards on the mound, June 28 at 7:07 PM ET.
+On Thursday, Joc Pederson (batting .182 in his past 10 games) and the San Francisco Giants face the Toronto Blue Jays, whose starting pitcher will be Chris Bassitt.
+First pitch is at 7:07 PM ET.

 Joc Pederson Game Info & Props vs. the Blue Jays